 - 1. The student meets with an advisor to discuss withdrawal and to complete a withdrawal form.
 The advisor sends the student with the withdrawal form to the Financial Aid Office. - 2.
-The Financial Aid Office calculates the amount of funds to be returned. - 3.
-The Financial Aid Office notifies the student and Business Services of funds that Helena College must return and the amount the student must return to the Department of Education. - 4.
-The Financial Aid Office returns its share of unearned Federal Title IV funds within 30 days after it determines the student withdrawal process is complete.
-The student must repay his/her share either by (1) paying loans in accordance with the terms and conditions of the promissory note or (2) repaying grants directly or under a payment arrangement through the College.
+The Financial Aid Office calculates the amount of funds to be returned.
+Any existing credit balance on a student's account will not be disbursed until after the Return of Title IV Aid calculation is performed.
+The result of the calculation may result in payment to Helena College for unpaid institutional charges.
+A student may request and/or receive a credit balance within 14 days of the calculation. - 3.
+The Financial Aid Office notifies the student and Business Services of funds and amounts that Helena College must return to the Department of Education. - 4.
+The Business Services returns its share of unearned Federal Title IV funds within 30 days after it determines the student withdrawal process is complete.
+The student must repay their share either by (1) paying loans in accordance with the terms and conditions of the promissory note or (2) repaying grants directly or under a payment arrangement through the College.